 Make ownership visible every week

 The most valuable part of the review is commitment tracking.
 Every important item ends with an owner and a deadline.
-That sounds basic, but it changes meeting quality immediately.
-Ambiguity disappears when responsibility is explicit.
+It sounds like nothing new but it changes meeting quality immediately.
+Ambiguity disappears when responsibility is explicit, there’s no way around it.

 Keep the meeting small and decision-oriented

 If too many people join, the review becomes reporting.
 I keep it limited to the people who can unblock work or own outcomes.
-Information can be shared asynchronously; judgment needs the room.
+Information can be shared asynchronously, though I understand some bosses don’t like that.

 A weekly operating review should protect momentum.
 If it does not improve decision speed, it needs redesign.